How to Get FHA Approval on a Condo

 property to qualify.

-- Expired: If it hasn't been recertified in three years, it will
+Expired: If it hasn't been recertified in three years, it will pass,

-expire and will have to go through the whole review procedure again.
+and you will have to go through the whole review procedure again.

-- Authorized but withdrawn: These were originally approved but were
+Authorized but withdrawn: These were initially approved but were

 How to Buy an FHA-Approved Condo

-because they provide a good medium between renting and house
+because they provide a suitable middle ground between renting and

-while the monthly condo association fees cover the majority of
+house ownership.
+While the monthly condo association fees cover the

 - A down payment of 3.5 percent